CoherentStructures/CoherentStructures.jl/docs/src/elliptic.md

 ellipticLCS
 ```

+One of its arguments is a list of parameters used in the LCS detection.
+This
-Its output is a vector of objects of type `EllipticVortex`.
+list is combined in a data type called `LCSParameters`.
+Its output is a vector
+of objects of type `EllipticBarrier`.

 ```@docs
-EllipticVortex
+LCSParameters
+EllipticBarrier
 ```

 The function `ellipticLCS` calls sequentially the following functions.